brainiak/rt-cloud/Readme.md

 ## 1. Install Docker, Singularity, or Miniconda

-You can use either Docker, Singularity (under construction), or a local Conda environment to run RTCloud.
+You can use either Docker, Singularity, or a local Conda environment to run RTCloud.

 ### Docker Installation